 "Clean"

 Although it is said that only 7% of meaning is communicated through spoken word, the words that you choose do hold a lot of power.
-Take it from someone with dissociative verbal diarrhea*, a condition where words will spill out of my mouth before my brain has a chance to fact check, often leading to unintentional offensiveness and much apologising.
+Take it from someone with dissociative verbal diarrhea*, a condition where words will spill out of my mouth before my brain has a chance to fact check, often leading to causing unintentional offensive and much apologising.
 I’m never meaning to hurt or cause harm, the intention is entirely caring, but what is implied by the flipside of some words has the potential to harm.

 Take “Clean” when talking about anything, a house, a person, eating,... beauty.
 The opposite of clean --> dirty